-Contingent consideration liabilities related to acquisitions are classified as Level 3 within the valuation hierarchy and are valued based on various estimates, including probability of success, discount rates and amount of time until the conditions of the milestone payments are met.
+Contingent consideration liabilities related to business acquisitions and derivative liabilities associated with other contingent payments are classified as Level 3 within the valuation hierarchy and are valued based on various estimates, including probability of success, discount rates and amount of time until the conditions of the milestone payments are met.

-As of December 31, 2018, there has not been any impact to the fair value of our derivative liabilities due to our own credit risk.
+As of December 31, 2019, there has not been any impact to the fair value of our derivative liabilities due to our own credit risk.
 Similarly, there has not been any significant adverse impact to our derivative assets based on our evaluation of our counterparties' credit risks.

-Contingent Consideration
+Acquisition-Related Contingent Consideration

 In connection with prior business combinations, we may be required to pay future consideration that is contingent upon the achievement of specified development, regulatory approvals or sales-based milestone events.
 We determine the fair value of these obligations using various estimates that are not observable in the market and represent a Level 3 measurement within the fair value hierarchy.
-The resulting probability-weighted cash flows were discounted using a cost of debt ranging from 4.2% to 5.1% for developmental milestones and a weighted average cost of capital ranging from 9.0% to 21.0% for sales-based milestones.
+The resulting probability-weighted cash flows were discounted using a cost of debt ranging from 3.9% to 5.1% for developmental and regulatory milestones and a weighted average cost of capital ranging from 9.0% to 10.0% for sales-based milestones.